4 Alive and dead

 We focus on two such assumptions that have an ecological interpretation, transience and trap-dependence.
 The transience procedure assesses whether newly encountered individuals have the same chance to be later detected as previously encountered individuals.
 Transience is often seen as an excess of individuals never seen again.
 The trap-dependence procedure assesses whether non-detected individuals have the same chance to be encountered at the next occasion as detected individuals.
 Trap-dependence is often seen as an effect of trapping on detection.
 Although these procedures are called test of transience and test of trap-dependence, when it comes to interpretation, you should keep in mind that transience and trap-dependence are just two specific reasons why the tests might detect a lack of fit.

-These tests are implemented in the package R2ucare, and we illustrate its use with the dipper data.
+, and we illustrate its use with the dipper data.

-We load the package R2ucare:
+We load the package R2ucare

 We get the capture-recapture data: